QUICK SUMMARY- UPDATED COST OF LIVING IN MERIDA MEXICO

 - Homes Merida, Mexico, for an affordable property to purchase.

-For those who plan to rent a home, utilities here also run pretty low.
-If you watch the electricity and water consumption, you’ll spend no more than $300 USD per month for both.
-For top-of-the-line internet and WiFi in Merida, figure about $50 USD, and a cell phone with calls and data will run $25-50 USD.
+Additionally, for top-of-the-line internet and WiFi in Merida, figure about $50 USD, and a cell phone with calls and data will run $25-50 USD.

 How Much Is Your Monthly Food Budget?